rzach/olpsurveys/HOWTO.md

 we do much of the same stuff, except for the results of the textbook survey.
 Some sample differences:

-- Group charts for multiple questions by textbook used.
+Here's how to group charts for multiple questions by textbook used:
 ```
 lUseByText <- likert(items=survey[,27:31,drop=FALSE],
                  grouping=survey$Text)
 plot(lUseByText,
   ordered=TRUE,
   group.order=c('SLC','BBJ','ForallX','Chellas','Goldfarb'),